poiyzy/QuestionMarkMethods/README.md

 user.has_a_name? # => "alice"
 ```

 When we using alias_method to do the same thing, We need to add `attr_reader` first and use `alias_method` twice to define two aliases.
-Maybe you have noticed the biggest problem, `user.has_a_name?` returns the value of @name, but we need a boolean in this case.
+Maybe you have noticed the biggest problem, `user.has_a_name?` returns the value of @name, but we need a boolean.

 ## About